-4. Make proper determinations about how much of this passion is paid vs. organic.
+4. Do make determinations about how much is paid vs. organic

-Going back to my earlier point about assessing what’s authentic versus inauthentic, it’s also possible that a piece of content might look like a wild success, but instead is part of a wildly miscalculated ad spend that leads to adverse ROI.
+Going back to our earlier point about assessing what’s authentic versus inauthentic, it’s also possible that a piece of content might look like a wild success but instead is part of a wildly miscalculated ad spend that leads to adverse ROI.

 These elements are worth noting for a proper competitive analysis and to glean a more revealing look into a competitor’s content strategy.
 Paid ads can get your work out there, but organic traffic and engagement are the holy grail.
 So, looking at paid media strategies that take into account ad spend has to be a factor since it reveals the ultimate reach of a content or campaign.

-Additionally, there are a bevy of SEO and SEM tools that will reveal all sorts of useful data such as what keywords your competitors are ranking for, CPC (cost per click), and where their backlinks are coming from.
+Additionally, there is a bevy of SEO and SEM tools that will reveal all sorts of useful data, such as what keywords your competitors are ranking for, CPC (cost per click), and where their backlinks are coming from.

 - Organic ranking data and Google ad performance